About catalytic hydrogenation

 - The mixing of hydrogen with solvent and catalyst is poor, leading to long reaction times.

 The combination of all these disadvantages means chemists seek to avoid this useful transformation.
-At ThalesNano, we developed the H-Cube Series to ensure hydrogenation is again utilized in the lab in a safe and easy manner.
+At ThalesNano, we developed the H-Cube reactors and the H-Genie hydrogen generators to ensure hydrogenation is again utilized in the lab in a safe and easy manner.

 Utilizing our patented, award winning hydrogen generation technology, hydrogenation can be performed safely in a standard laboratory fume hood at temperatures and pressures up to 150°C and 100 bar, respectively.
 Our systems are capable of operating at scales from milligrams to grams.
 The method of flowing a stream of compound through a packed catalyst bed increases the interaction between the three phases, increasing reaction rates by orders of magnitude and making it more effective and economical.
 Reactions can progress in minutes and results can be achieved much faster than with the traditional methods.